Courses Available Online, Virtually and Classroom

 “apply the knowledge and understanding gained from their studies of elements of units NGC1 and GC2 or IGC1 and GC2 in a practical environment and to carry out an evaluation of information during the inspection”.

-Basically, GC3 requires candidates to do two things: firstly to carry out an inspection of a workplace (noting their findings on Observation Sheets provided by NEBOSH) and then secondly to write a report to management concerning these findings, persuading management to take action.So What is Required?
+Basically, GC3 requires candidates to do two things: firstly to carry out an inspection of a workplace (noting their findings on Observation Sheets provided by NEBOSH) and then secondly to write a report to management concerning these findings, persuading management to take action.
+So What is Required?

 Both the inspection and the management report can either be handwritten or word processed.
-There is no time limit set nor is the practical required to be supervised, however the guidance suggests that the whole exercise should take no longer than 2 hours and the management report should be between 700 – 1000 words in length.
+There is no time limit set nor is the practical required to be supervised, however, the guidance suggests that the whole exercise should take no longer than 2 hours and the management report should be between 700 – 1000 words in length.

 The findings of the inspection are recorded on standardised Observation Sheets provided by NEBOSH and the management report must be written using standard headings, again set out by NEBOSH.

 The guidance also contains the marking scheme, which is used by the approved NEBOSH markers, and this is summarised in table 1 below.
-Notice that even though there are two parts to the practical - an inspection and a management report – they do not attract equal marks, the inspection attracting 30 marks and the management report 70.
+Notice that even though there are two parts to the practical - an inspection and a management report – they do not attract equal marks, with the inspection attracting 30 marks and the management report 70.

 Table 1: Marking Scheme